Stimulant Addiction Treatment in Marin County, California

 • Cardiovascular Strain: Stimulants increase heart rate and blood pressure, putting users at risk of heart attacks, strokes, and other cardiovascular issues.

-• Neurological Effects: Long-term stimulant use can lead to seizures, headaches, and cognitive impairments.
+• Neurological Effects: Long-term stimulant misuse can lead to seizures, headaches, and cognitive impairments.
 Users may experience difficulty with attention, memory, and decision-making.

 • Mental Health Issues: Stimulant abuse is associated with various mental health problems, including anxiety, paranoia, hallucinations, and psychosis.
 These effects can persist even after stopping drug use.

-• Physical Health Decline: Users may experience significant weight loss, malnutrition, and dental problems (especially with methamphetamine use, known as “meth mouth”).
+• Physical Health Decline: Users may experience significant weight loss, malnutrition, and dental problems (especially with methamphetamine dependence, known as “meth mouth”).

 Signs and Symptoms of Stimulant Abuse

-Recognizing the signs and symptoms of stimulant abuse is crucial for early intervention.
+Recognizing the signs and symptoms of drug abuse, specifically stimulant abuse, is crucial for early intervention.
 Common indicators include:

 • Behavioral Changes: Increased hyperactivity, restlessness, and talkativeness.
 Users may also exhibit erratic and unpredictable behavior.